 - Bill Nye, the science guy

-Thanks REI for supporting the Austin Ridge Riders Trails Program: http://www.austinridgeriders.com/
+Thanks REI for supporting Austin Ridge Riders Programs: http://www.austinridgeriders.com/

 IMBA visits blogs & photos: http://onthetrail.imbatools.com/?p=638